monsoonmaelstrom/book2/book2.md

 “I don’t—”

-“It doesn’t matter,” Davy says cutting me off.
+“It doesn’t matter,” Davy says, cutting me off.
 “If you want her back, you’re going to have to figure it out.”

 This conversation is getting us nowhere, so I stop talking.
 I focus on the physical sensation of Hazel’s hand in mine, and underlying that the magic connecting us to one another.
 It almost feels a little bit brighter at the spot where our hands meet.